HawkSteak/scenedetect/README.md

 #### Breaks Flag
 This flag currently only accepts the option ```short```.
 This flag should only be used when a piece of content has very short scene breaks. **Note: If there are 0 black frames or silences, this will not help to correct that**

+#### Starting Time Flag
+This flag can be used to adjust the starting timecode that chapters will be written.
+Any matches found prior to the timecode given will be discarded and not written as chapters.
+This can be helpful for avoiding writing *any* chapters for an intro.